Feeding For Mastitis Protection—Prevent Mastitis with Zinc Supplements

 Can Vitamins and Minerals Help My Bottom Line?

 Mastitis is one of the most costly diseases on your farm, so minimizing its occurrence is key to any farm’s success.
-Proper milking procedures and hygiene, dry cow therapy, and quarantining are standard practice on every farm, but there is something extra you could be doing to protect your herd.
+A good milk quality control program that includes proper milking procedures and hygiene, dry cow therapy, and quarantining are standard practice on every farm, but there is something extra you could be doing to protect your herd.

 Supplementing vitamins and minerals is an excellent extra step in preventing mastitis in the first place.
 Supplements optimize immune system function as well as reduce oxidative and metabolic stress, helping an udder’s natural defense mechanisms against mastitis and the pathogens that cause it.
 They are found in a variety of chemically organic and inorganic forms, including complexes, proteinates and amino acid chelates- a combination of amino acids and minerals.